oracle-samples/oltrain/content/posts/ol/virt/post-52/index.md

 ## Details

-This video introduces you to the virsh command, which is a command-line tool for managing virtual machines on Oracle Linux.
+This video introduces you to the virsh command, which is a command-line tool for managing KVM virtual machines on Oracle Linux.
 Learn to use the virsh command to start, stop, reboot, pause, delete a VM and more.